You are $75 away from free shipping

 Sorry, you must log in to save an item.

 By now, we all know how great oils and lotions are at keeping the skin smooth and hydrated, playing a vital role in any body care routine.
-But with all the options on the market in both categories, you may have a hard time deciding whether a body oil or lotion is the better option.
+But with all the options on the market in both categories, you may have a hard time deciding whether a body oil or body lotion is the better option.
 After all, both skin care products promise soft, hydrated skin, so what’s the difference, right?
-Well, you can skip the Google search, because we’re here to share the facts.
-Read on to find out if body oil is better than lotion, so you can decide which product to add to your skin care routine.
+Well, you can skip the Google search because we’re here to share some helpful information.
+Read on to find out if body oil is better than lotion, so you can decide which product to add to your daily skin care routine.

-Let’s cut to the chase.
-No, body oil isn’t better than lotion—but that doesn't mean lotion is better than oil.
-We wouldn’t say either is better than the other.
+Body oil actually isn’t better than lotion, but that also doesn't mean lotion is better than body oil either.
+We wouldn’t say one is better than the other.
 Both body care products are great for moisturizing your skin.
-So, what’s the difference?
-Well, as you can imagine, with different formulas, each has its own ideal uses.
-If you ask us, it isn’t a matter of whether you should use one or the other, but when to use each one.
-Sometimes you’ll want to reach for an oil, and sometimes a lotion may be a better fit—or you can layer one on top of the other, just like face oil and moisturizer.
+As you can imagine, with different formulas, each has its own ideal uses.
+And instead of trying to pick one over the other, it’s best to figure out when to use each one.
+Sometimes you’ll want to reach for an oil and sometimes a lotion may be a better fit.
+Or you can layer one on top of the other, just like facial oil and moisturizer.

-Your skin naturally produces oils, but those can be lost via cleansing, and production can also slow down as you age.
+Your skin naturally produces oils, but those can be lost via cleansing, and oil production can also slow down as you age.
 That’s where body oil comes in to save your skin and provide it with any nourishment that it might have lost.
-Oils also make for perfect no-fuss moisturizing options as they absorb quickly.
-Starting to see why body oil is a popular pick?
-Here are a few reasons—although there are many—where you may want to use one.
+Body oils also make for the perfect no-fuss moisturizing option as they absorb quickly into the skin.
+Check out three of the best times to use body oil below.

-You may think that a body oil would be more hydrating than body lotion, but that isn’t always the case.
-Lotions tend to be formulated with water, which in turn helps your skin retain water—aka, hydration.
+You may think that a body oil would be more hydrating than lotion, but that isn’t always the case.
+Lotions tend to be formulated with water, which in turn helps your skin stay hydrated.
 In fact, lotions are usually a mix of oils and water, making them the best of both worlds for skin that’s in need of moisture and hydration.

 Like we said, body oil is great for applying straight out of the shower, but if you’re looking to give your skin a dose of hydration throughout the day, turn to lotion for your moisturizing needs.
 Try using the L’Oréal Paris Age Perfect Hydra Nutrition Manuka Honey All Over Balm - Face/Neck/Chest/Hands, which smells as great as it feels thanks to its honey-inspired fragrance.
 Formulated with nurturing oils, this moisturizer helps to soothe and soften the skin, leaving it with a healthy glow.

-Use a body lotion if…you have other skin concerns.
-Both oils and moisturizers can help nourish your skin, but it’s lotions that tend to offer other benefits, too.
+Both body oils and body lotions can help nourish your skin, but lotions tend to offer other benefits, too.
 If you have sensitive skin, there’s a lotion for that.
 If you have acne-prone skin you can look for lightweight lotions formulated with ingredients that won’t aggravate your skin.

 Sign up for the latest beauty news, product samples and coupons